 BRC will provide the following arrangements for counters:

 - Accommodation: The project takes place in a village of Georgia, where we develop year after year the comfort of accommodations and the quality of meals together with host families, but keep in mind that accommodation is basic.
 The guesthouses have several rooms shared by 2 - 4 people.
 Hot showers, toilets, washing machine are available and shared responsibly.
 All volunteer accommodation is close to each other, and within walking distance of count station 1, the office and the green bar.
 Wireless internet is available in some houses and around the office, although irregular and often slow.

 - Delicious food provided by our host families: breakfast & lunch are prepared daily to be consumed on the counting stations and a hot dinner will be waiting for you at the end of the day.

 - Transportation: going to the stations and coming back is done on foot (station 1) or with regular BRC drivers in a minibus (station 2).

 - Introduction and training: volunteers will receive a protocol by email, an introduction presentation on the arrival and some time on the spot to get used to the working environment.
 Some evenings, coordinators will give training presentation to identify groups of raptors.

 - Pleasant atmosphere: we will make sure the atmosphere is at it's best, and everyone can enjoy their time in Batumi.
 Good comfort for everyone is important, as well as a quiet and relaxed environment to work and rest in.
 During the season, volunteers and visitors can have a drink in the village "Green Bar".

 - A contribution of 38 GEL (about 15€) per person per day will be asked to help us cover the expenses for counters.
-Half season and full season counters will have a reduced daily fee (12.5 and 10 Euro per day respectively).
-As we are happy to have counters from Georgia and other Caucasian countries in our count, these counters will also get a reduced price.
+Half season and full season counters will have a reduced daily fee (10 and 5 Euro per day respectively).
+As we are happy to have counters from Georgia and other Caucasian countries in our count, these counters will also get it for free.

 You can indicate the preferred duration and timing of your volunteering in the application form.